boostcampaitech3/level2-semantic-segmentation-level2-cv-17/mmseg/mmseg_config/readme.md

                         like key="[a,b]" or key=a,b It also allows nested list/tuple values, e.g.
                         key="[(a,b),(c,d)]" Note that the quotation marks are necessary and that no white space is allowed.
+  --remark REMARK       uniqueness of submission file when testing (EX) TTA
 ```

 ### the key options (Korean)